bassistTech/Personal-Page/README.md

 I moved to Madison in 1997, and have played with numerous local groups, on a regular or substitute basis.

-By day, I am a principal optical systems engineer at the Madison outpost of Thermo Fisher Scientific Corp., the world leader in serving science.
+By day, I am a senior staff scientist at the
+Madison outpost of Thermo Fisher Scientific Corp., the world leader in serving science.
 It's a great place to work, in a wonderful town.
-I have a PhD in physics and extensive experience in development of optical and electronic instrumentation systems.
+I have a PhD in physics, 15 patents, and extensive experience in development of optical and electronic instrumentation systems.

 ---